Home > Pies, Tarts, and Crisps > Chocolate Stone Fruit Cobbler For Two

 • In a medium mixing bowl, whisk together the flour, cocoa powder, sugar, baking powder, baking soda, and salt.

-• Add the grated butter to the dry ingredients.
+• Add the grated butter to the dry ingredients (see above if using butter cubes).
 Gently stir to coat the butter pieces.
-Then pour in the buttermilk and stir the batter until no dry streaks remain.
+Then pour in the buttermilk and vanilla, and stir the batter until no dry streaks remain.
 Refrigerate until ready to use.

 Stone Fruit Filling